-This W-2 Manual chapter has not yet been converted to the new online W-2 Manual.
+This W-2 Manual appendix has not yet been converted to the new online W-2 Manual.
 Click on the link below to access the information in .pdf format.

-Appendix V - Case Management Resource Guide
+Case Management Resource Guide

 Appendix - W-2 Agency Civil Rights Obligation